-Scarred by the phenomena of The Da Vinci Code, I tend to be suspicious of any books that are wildly popular.
-Sometimes, eventually, I cave in to pressure from people whose opinions I trust and discover I have been missing out on something wonderful.
+Scarred by the phenomena of The Da Vinci Code, I tend to be suspicious of any wildly popular books.
+Sometimes, eventually, I cave into pressure from people whose opinions I trust and discover I have been missing out on something wonderful.

-I slogged through books 3 and 4, and then decided this series is just not for me.
-Until recently when I stumbled across a glowing review, and thought maybe I should give this series a chance after all.
+I slogged through books 3 and 4, and then decided this series is not for me.
+Until recently, when I stumbled across a glowing review, I thought maybe I should give this series a chance.

 About the book

 The long path to the throne has only just begun for Aelin Galathynius as war looms on the horizon.
-Loyalties have been broken and bought, friends have been lost and gained, and those who possess magic find themselves at odds with those who don’t.
+Loyalties have been broken and bought, friends have been lost and gained, and those who possess magic are at odds with those who don’t.

-In this breathtaking fifth installment of the New York Times bestselling Throne of Glass series, Aelin will have to choose what—and who—to sacrifice if she’s to keep the world of Erilea from breaking apart.
+In this breathtaking fifth installment of the New York Times bestselling Throne of Glass series, Aelin must choose what—and who—to sacrifice to keep the world of Erilea from breaking apart.

 ~ Synopsis from goodreads